aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

     id: 104
 ```

-1. The expectation here is that LTE shouldn't be present in automatically generated Load Balance policy(ies).
+1. The expectation here is that LTE shouldn't be present in automatically generated load balance policies.
-2. This controls the preference allocated to the Path-group in a Load Balance policy when no preference is specified.
+2. This controls the preference allocated to the path-group in a load balance policy when no preference is specified.

 !!! note

-    The IDs are required and it is possible to turn on and off ipsec at the path-group level for dynamic or static peers.
+    The IDs are required and it is possible to turn on and off IPSec at the path-group level for dynamic or static peers.

-To allow for a better visualization in CVaaS, AVD implements on level of indirection to be able to specify the Carrier for the last mile provider.
+To allow for a better visualization in CVaaS, AVD implements on level of indirection to be able to specify the carrier for the last mile provider.

 Each carrier is associated to a path-group and multiple carriers can be assigned to the same path-group (e.g. all the Internet providers can be differentiated at the carrier level but bundled together at the path-group level).